rocket-pool/old.docs.rocketpool.net/src/guides/node/local/prepare-pc.md

 - Your user account has root / Administrator privileges.
 - You have an SSD that meets the performance requirements.
 - Your SSD is mounted on your file system.
-- You have at least 1 TB of space free for the initial Execution and Consensus syncing process.
+- You have at least 1.2 TB of disk space free for the initial Execution and Consensus syncing process.
-- If your ISP caps your data, it is more than 1.5 TB per month.
+- If your ISP caps your data, it is more than 2 TB per month.

 If you have checked and confirmed all of these items, then you are ready to install Rocket Pool and begin running a node!
 Move on to the [Choosing your ETH Clients](../eth-clients.md) section.